kubernetes/enhancements/keps/sig-api-machinery/5975-declarative-api-definitions/README.md

 ## Alternatives

-**Declarative tags** for all strategy behavior breaks down for complex validation options, cross-field generation tracking, custom warnings, and injected dependencies.
-Tags are appropriate for feature-gate field dropping, validation, warnings, and defaulting, but for strategy and storage definitions, there are few benefits and keeping the definitions in Go provides type safety.
+**Declarative tags for all strategy behavior.** Tags break down for complex validation options, cross-field generation tracking, custom warnings, and injected dependencies.
+Tags are appropriate for field dropping, validation, warnings, and defaulting, but for strategy and storage definitions, keeping the definitions in Go provides type safety.

+## Future Work

+- **REST install registration.** The `StorageProvider` wiring (~4,200 lines) that maps resources to their REST storage follows a repeating pattern per API group.
+With `registry.NewREST`, much of this could be simplified.
+- **etcd storage test data.** `test/integration/etcd/data.go` (~1,000 lines)
+  contains a per-resource entry with a JSON stub, expected etcd path, and introduced version.
+This data could potentially be derived from the resource identity and scheme.
+- Selectable fields will be tagged with `+k8s:selectableField` on the type definition.
+Generated functions would bewired into the Store automatically.
+  This begs the question: *Should* selectable fields be codified into types.go?
+- For 1:1 field-to-column mapping, fields could be tagged with `+k8s:printerColumn`.
+A generated `TableConvertor` is used by default.
+  Computed columns (derived from multiple fields) override `TableConvertor` via `RESTConfig`.
+  This also begs the question: *Should* printer columns be codified into types.go?

 ## Implementation History